 Japanese beetles are invasive pests originally from Asia.
 With few natural checks in the United States, these devastating insects have steadily expanded their range across the country.
 In their larval stage, Japanese beetles are highly destructive lawn grubs that feed on grass roots and destroy turf.
 Adult beetles emerge from the soil in late spring and early summer.
 For the next four to six weeks, roses and other plants are subject to intense damage as beetles feast and emit signals inviting others to join them.4,5

 Your first clue to a scale problem is often a steady trail of ants across your driveway or sidewalk, headed straight for roses.
-Inspect rose stems closely and you may find collections of small "bumps" that, depending on color, almost appear like part of the rose.
+Inspect rose stems closely and you may find collections of small "bumps" that, depending on color, almost appear like part of the rose stem.
 What you see is not the insect itself, but its protective covering.
 Some scales have a brownish gray armor, while others have soft, cottony coverings.

 Scale insects pierce rose canes and suck out plant juices, causing stems to weaken, turn yellow and die back.
-Soft scales also excrete sweet honeydew favored by ants, which actually protect scales from beneficial insect predators to keep their supply flowing.
+Soft scales also excrete sweet honeydew favored by ants, which actually protect scales from beneficial insect predators to keep their honeydew supply flowing.
 Excess honeydew eventually develops into black sooty mold.
 Armor-free scale "crawlers" hatch and begin feeding on roses in spring.
 They are especially vulnerable to treatment at this unprotected stage.5,6

-Giving your roses proper conditions and care goes a long way in protecting them against insect pests and diseases, but even healthy roses aren't immune to attack.
+Giving your roses proper growing conditions and care goes a long way in protecting them against insect pests and diseases, but even healthy roses aren't immune to attack.
 When rose pests strike, it's important to take action at the first signs of pests or damage to preserve rose flowers and foliage.